pritam004/Neural-Code-Search/README.md

 '''

-[1] The dataset used for this is taken from the github repository : link[https://github.com/facebookresearch/Neural-Code-Search-Evaluation-Dataset]
+[1] The dataset used for this is taken from the github repository : [link](https://github.com/facebookresearch/Neural-Code-Search-Evaluation-Dataset)

-[2] The repository codesearch [https://github.com/nokia/codesearch] by Nokia has been of great help and most of thr code has been taken from there.
+[2] The repository [codesearch] (https://github.com/nokia/codesearch) by Nokia has been of great help and most of the code has been taken from there.

 The repository contains many clean data sets and pretrained models for the same .
 But I did not find any code or model for the data that I mentioned above which is given by the original authors of the paper.